 Foreclosure of HOA Liens

-If an HOA has a lien on a homeowner’s property, it may foreclose on that lien (even if there is a mortgage on the property) as permitted by the CC&Rs.
+If an HOA has a lien on a homeowner’s property, it may foreclose on that lien (even if there is a mortgage on the property) as permitted by the CC&Rs and state law.
 The HOA can foreclose either through judicial foreclosure or a nonjudicial trustee’s sale, depending on state law and the terms in the CC&Rs.